 Just off of the dining room is the butler’s pantry where the cooks would plate and prep food to serve dignitaries in the likes of Teddy Roosevelt.
 Fun fact: Booker T. Washington ate in the dining room where the first chapter of the San Diego ACLU was formed!

 I’m struck by the open shelving - a style we commonly deem a modern kitchen design.
-Going cabinet front free allowed multiple staff members to move throughout the space without bumping into open cabinet door while someone was reaching in to grab a platter.
+Going cabinet front free allowed multiple staff members to move throughout the space without bumping into an open cabinet door while someone was reaching in to grab a platter.
 To keep the plates clean and free of dust, curtains could be pulled to cover the items.
 The shelving units nearly touch the floor but they’re elevated to keep floor sweepings away from the tableware and to reduce corners next to the cabinets where dust could collect.
 Genius.

 What I also love about the cabinets is the asymmetry of them.
 When designing my kitchen I try to line everything up so its perfectly balanced, yet I gravitate towards asymmetry in other kitchens.
 Maybe I need to re-think my layout, now?